kevin-dumont/TruncateJs/README.md

 }
 ```

-The text has a longer size than 100px, its tag `.title` can not contain 2 lines, because of its `line-height` and `height` properties.
+The text is longer than 100px, its tag `.title` can not contain 2 lines, because of its `line-height` and `height` properties.
 To enhance the display, you can use the truncate plugin with the following :

 ```javascript
 $('article .title').truncate();